Fake IRS Letter: How to Verify a Real IRS Notice

 Fake IRS Letters From Tax Debt Relief Companies

 Sometimes, unscrupulous tax debt relief companies use fake IRS letters as a marketing strategy.
 Generally, the letters don’t pretend to be from the IRS or another tax agency.
 Instead, they pretend to be from fake places like the Tax Processing Unit, the Tax Resolution Unit, or the Domestic Judgment Registry.
+That sleight of hand prevents these companies from incurring legal risks for impersonating the government.

 “The federal tax authorities have placed a lien against your assets for x amount.
-You have failed to make payment, and now, you may face collection actions.
+You have failed to make payments, and now, you may face collection actions.
 To protect yourself from losing your home, car, or other assets, call this phone number in five days.”

 Then, when you call, you reach a salesperson at a tax debt relief company.
 Generally, this is not a licensed tax professional.
 It’s a salesperson who will try to talk you into setting up services with the company.

 From that point on, the results may vary.
-The company may resolve your tax debt, but in most cases, they will also overcharge you and provide subpar services.
+The company may resolve your tax debt, but in most cases they will also overcharge you and provide subpar services.
 For instance, they may cut corners so that you end up paying more than you would have if you had worked with a more skilled tax professional.

 In other cases, the company may just take your money and run.
-Or they may get you to pay a high upfront fee, and then, they may purposefully take so long to deal with your account that you end up hiring someone else to help you.
+Or they may get you to pay a high upfront fee, and then they may purposefully take so long to deal with your account that you end up hiring someone else to help you.
 These letters aren’t scams per se, but they are a very unethical type of advertising.
 Don’t work with a company that uses these tactics.
 To protect yourself, check out our guide on how to avoid tax relief scams.

 If a company provides high-quality tax resolution services, it will never resort to these tactics.
 Instead, it will rely on honest marketing tactics, and it will have a lot of positive reviews from satisfied customers.